Gasoline and diesel usage and pricing

-The usage and pricing of gasoline (or petrol) results from factors such as crude oil prices, processing and distribution costs, local demand, the strength of local currencies, local taxation, and the availability of local sources of gasoline (supply).
+The usage and pricing of gasoline (or petrol) results from factors such as crude oil prices, processing and distribution costs, local demand, the strength of local currencies, local taxation or subsidy, and the availability of local sources of gasoline (supply).
 Since fuels are traded worldwide, the trade prices are similar.
 The price paid by consumers largely reflects national pricing policy.
-Most countries impose taxes on gasoline (petrol), which causes air pollution and climate change; whereas a few, such as Venezuela, subsidize the cost.
-Some country's taxes do not cover all the negative externalities, that is they do not make the polluter pay the full cost.
+Most countries impose taxes on gasoline (petrol), whereas a few, such as Venezuela, subsidize the cost.
+No country's taxes cover all the negative externalities (air pollution and CO2 emissions) associated with usage, that is they do not make the polluter pay the full cost.
 Western countries have among the highest usage rates per person.
 The largest consumer is the United States.

 Fuel prices in the United States

 In 2008, a report by Cambridge Energy Research Associates stated that 2007 had been the year of peak gasoline usage in the United States, and that record energy prices would cause an "enduring shift" in energy consumption practices.
 According to the report, in April fuel consumption had been lower than a year before for the sixth straight month, suggesting 2008 would be the first year US usage declined in 17 years.
 The total annual distance driven in the US began declining in 2006.